 Land managers conduct prescribed burns when fuel and meteorological parameters meet required parameters.
 Table 5 lists conditions necessary for conducting prescribed burns on the DNF.
 Using the methodology described above (in the Methods section), the number of days when conditions would be in prescription for the 10-year period at the three RAWS sites was compiled.

 Tumalo Ridge had 259 burn days, Lava Butte had 264 burn days, and Round Mountain had 280 burn days within prescription.
 On average, 26-28 burn days exist every year.
 Figure 2 shows the average number of burn days by month for these three RAWS locations.
 During mostly the winter periods significant data gaps exist in the RAWS data, therefore those data are probably biased low during the winter months.
 Greater confidence is placed in the spring, summer and fall months of data (shown by the box around those months in Figure 2).
-Many of the days within prescription occur during the summer months, which coincide with wildfire season, when prescribed burning is not used
+Many of the days within prescription occur during the summer months, which coincide with wildfire season, when prescribed burning is typically not used.

 The need to keep smoke away from populated areas further decreases the number of available burn days.
 The parameters listed in Table 5 do not include wind direction.
-Additional analysis was therefore undertaken using wind directions from the Tumalo Ridge RAWS, to determine how often winds occur during the day (to transport smoke from the DNF West Bend projects away from town) and how often occur during the nighttime (to nighttime drainage flows are responsible for the smoke intrusions from the smoldering of the large woody fuels and basal accumulations).
+Additional analysis was therefore undertaken using wind directions from the Tumalo Ridge RAWS, to determine how often northwesterly through northeasterly winds occur during the day (to transport smoke from the DNF West Bend projects away from town) and how often south to southwesterly winds occur during the nighttime (to determine if nighttime drainage flows are responsible for the smoke intrusions from the smoldering of the large woody fuels and basal accumulations).
 These numbers are summarized in Table 6.
 Including only those days that are in prescription (per Table 5), annually, this ideal pattern exists on 8% of the days.
 During spring burn days, 13% of the days have this pattern while on fall burn days, 5% of the days have this pattern.
 This suggests that in any given year, the number of days with weather conditions in prescription and favorable wind directions (both day and night) that will keep smoke out of Bend is very limited, making it difficult to achieve fuel treatment objectives with fire alone.

 Smoke Intrusions